 One of the things I love about this coffee maker is how customizable it is.
 The first way in which many users change it is to replace the alcohol burner for a butane burner.

 The alcohol burner that comes with this machine is rather slow.
 The alcohol burns cooler, and the mechanism supplied cannot be finely adjusted.
 You could, of course, simply pre-heat your water and bring it to the boil with the alcohol burner.
 But with a butane burner it's even quicker, and you can have your pre-heated water boiling in less than a minute.
 Plus the strength of the flame can be easily fine-tuned to your needs.

-At the present time a butane burner for syphon coffee makers is available on Amazon for less than $50.
+At the present time a Yama Mini Butane Burner for Tabletop Siphons is available on Amazon for less than $50.

 Many users also change the cloth filter.
-You can purchase packs of cloth filters fairly cheaply, and you can also wash them for repeat usage.
+You can purchase Hario Siphon Cloth Coffee Filters fairly cheaply, and you can also wash them for repeat usage.
 Even so, you may prefer to use a metal filter for ease of cleaning, and which works just as well.
 Alternatively, you could use paper filters, though you'll need a different filter holder.